Leatrice Morin

 Leatrice M. Morin (October 23, 1922 - July 1, 2009) was an American politician from Maine.
 Morin, a Democrat from Old Orchard Beach, Maine, served in the Maine House of Representatives from 1973 to 1976.

 Morin was born in Saco, Maine in 1922 and graduated from Thornton Academy in 1940.
 She is a graduate of the Southern Maine Vocational Technical Institute.

+She was born Oct.
+23, 122 in Saco, a daughter of Niles [Nils] and Rose (Cartier) Lundstrom.
+She attended Notre Dame School, and graduated Thornton Academy in 1940.
+She also attended Southern Maine Vocational Technical Institute (SMVTI, now Southern Maine Community College.